qgis/QGIS-Documentation/docs/user_manual/processing/toolbox.rst

      Vector input widget

-  .. tip:: **Drag-and drop as convenient alternative for layer selection**
+  .. tip:: **Drag-and-drop as convenient alternative for layer selection**

    Besides selecting from the drop-down menu or browsing sources, you can also drag and drop a layer from the :guilabel:`Layers` or :guilabel:`Browser` panel,